benradstone/wandisco-documentation/docs/quickstarts/installation/adlsg1-adlsg2.md

 Log in to your VM prior to starting these steps.

-### Setup Fusion
+### Setup LiveData Plane

-1. Clone the Fusion docker repository:
+1. Clone the LiveData Plane docker repository:

    `git clone https://github.com/WANdisco/adls1-adls2.git`